 February 5, 2013

 The only major cosmopolitan city in Lebanon, Beirut has often been referred to as the Paris of the East, and for good reason.
-There are far too many sights, attractions, and activities that are worth doing to list, but here are a few suggestions for new visitors to the country’s capitol city.
+There are far too many sights, attractions, and activities that are worth doing to list, but here are a few suggestions for things to do in Beirut.